regehr/alive2/backend_tv/aslp/README.md

 - very recent LLVM (tested with 19.0.0git or 18.1.0-rc2), built with RTTI+EH.
 - ANTLR4 parser framework, installed by your system package manager.
 - [aslp-cpp](https://github.com/UQ-PAC/aslp/tree/partial_eval/aslp-cpp), which should be fetched automatically.
+- aslp-server, running alongside the backend-tv tool, see below.

 If needed, these can be given explicitly as cmake arguments.
 Here is an example:
 ```bash